FLIM-FRET Calculation for Single Exponential Donors

 Note: The drop down menu can be opened and closed by clicking on the grey button on the left side of the header of the drop down menu

-Response: The “Lifetime FRET Image” script is applied to the file
+Response: The “Lifetime FRET Image” analysis is applied to the file

 FRET_GFP.ptu and mRFP.ptu.
 Thereby, a new Window opens: